Fully Hyperbolic Convolutional Neural Networks for Computer Vision: Additional experimental details

 \subsection{Generation}

-\paragraph{Datasets} For image generation, we use the aforementioned CIFAR-10 \cite{cifar} and CIFAR-100 \cite{cifar} datasets again.
-Additionally, we employ the CelebA \cite{celeba} dataset, which includes colored $64\times64$ images of human faces.
+\paragraph{Datasets} For image generation, we use the aforementioned CIFAR-10 \citep{cifar} and CIFAR-100 \citep{cifar} datasets again.
+Additionally, we employ the CelebA \citep{celeba} dataset, which includes colored $64\times64$ images of human faces.
 Here, we use the PyTorch implementation, containing 162,770 training images, 19,867 validation images, and 19,962 testing images.

 \paragraph{Settings} For hyperbolic and Euclidean models, we use the same architecture (see Table \ref{tab:architecture}) and training hyperparameters (see Table \ref{tab:hyperparameters_gen}).
 We employ a vanilla VAE similar to \citet{ghosh-et-al-2019} as the baseline Euclidean architecture (E-VAE).
-For the hybrid model, we replace the latent distribution of the E-VAE with the hyperbolic wrapped normal distribution in the Lorentz model \cite{nagano-et-al-2019} and the Poincaré ball \cite{mathieu-et-al-2019}, respectively.
+For the hybrid model, we replace the latent distribution of the E-VAE with the hyperbolic wrapped normal distribution in the Lorentz model \citep{nagano-et-al-2019} and the Poincaré ball \citep{mathieu-et-al-2019}, respectively.
 Replacing all layers with our proposed hyperbolic counterparts yields the fully hyperbolic model.
+Here, we include the variance scaling mentioned in Section \ref{apdx:lorentz_model}, as otherwise training fails with NaN errors.
 Furthermore, we set the curvature $K$ for the Lorentz model to $-1$ and for the Poincaré ball to $-0.1$.